oasisprotocol/sapphire-paratime/integrations/foundry/README.md

 - `DeoxysiiSeal`: Encrypt data using Deoxys-II
 - `DeoxysiiOpen`: Decrypt data using Deoxys-II
 - `Curve25519ComputePublic`: Compute public keys
+- `DECODE`: decode cbor encoded data and decrypt the calldata.
+<span style="color:red">Warning</span>: This precompile is not part of
+the Sapphire EVM.
+It is only used for testing encryption envelope without having to decode the CBOR encoded data in solidity tests.

 ### Key Management
 - `KeypairGenerate`: Generate cryptographic keypairs